Last Updated on 3 weeks by traveldrafts

 Entry into the group starts right away with a short swimming session.
 We have to swim a few meters to cross the river.
 A few meters ahead, we have to turn on the lanterns as there is no longer any natural light, and the cave has no artificial light.

 From here, we will always walk or swim upstream through the cave.
-It is undoubtedly an incredible experience and almost unique.
-We’ve done a lot of water activities and a few caves, but this one goes to the top of our favorites (perhaps on par with Wadi Mujib in Jordan).
+It is undoubtedly an incredible and almost unique experience.
+We’ve done a lot of water activities and explored a few caves, but this one tops our favorites (perhaps on par with Wadi Mujib in Jordan).

-The guide will explain the characteristics of the cave, the stalactites, stalagmites, columns, etc. It also shows the best way to overcome all the obstacles that arise, and at this stage, we realize that it would be impossible to explore the cave without a guide.
+The guide will explain the characteristics of the cave, including stalactites, stalagmites, columns, and other notable features.
+It also shows the best way to overcome all the obstacles that arise, and at this stage, we realize that it would be impossible to explore the cave without a guide.

-This cave lasts for 5km, but we’re only going to do about 500 meters by water and then 180 by land.
-These 500 meters take a good half hour to 45 minutes to do, giving us the feeling that we walk much further.
-It’s not that it’s particularly hard, the parts that require you to swim are pretty short, and the walk, despite being in the water, is nice and easy.
+This cave stretches for 5km, but we’ll only cover about 500 meters by water and 180 meters by land.
+These 500 meters take around 30 to 45 minutes to complete, giving us the feeling that we’ve walked much further.
+It’s not that it’s tough; the parts that require you to swim are pretty short, and the walk, despite being in the water, is nice and easy.

 Tour Overview – Dry Grotto